Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/concepts/ingress-classes.md

 an authentication plugin credential is _not_ translated directly: it is only translated into Kong configuration if a KongConsumer resource references it.

-Because they create Kong configuration indenpendent of any other resources, directly-translated resources require an ingress class, and their class must match the class configured for the controller.
-Referenced resources do not require a class, but must be referenced by a directly-translated resource that matches the controller.
+Because they create Kong configuration independent of any other resources, directly-translated resources require an ingress class, and their class must match the class configured for the controller.
+Referenced resources do not require a class, but must be referenced by a directly translated resource that matches the controller.

 ### Adding class information to resources